 Some services offer open APIs, and computer-savvy accountants can connect these to new systems to help track transactions automatically – both improving reliability and saving you time.

-In 2021, accountants are going to meet a lot of new challenges.
+In 2022 and beyond, accountants are going to meet a lot of new challenges.

-Third-party involvement will expose businesses to new risks, while also potentially reducing workloads and leading to more reliable bookkeeping.
+Third-party involvement will expose businesses to new risks, but also potentially reduce workloads and lead to more reliable bookkeeping.

 Agile work practices could lead to more diverse workplaces, as well as allowing businesses to find better recruits in different locations.
 However, not all workplaces might feel comfortable with committing to remote working in the long term.